 On this Page

 It is fun to collect vintage kitchenwares and household items from days past.
+Popular collectibles include roosters, chickens and other farm animals or color pallets like blue and white.
+Sometimes a collector is interested in just one special ceramic, metal or other special item.
 Here are a few ways to decorate your kitchen around your collection and display your treasures.

 Get your color pallet from the things you collect.
 Here are a few color themes to go with some of today’s popular collectibles:

 Chickens are a symbol of good luck and chickens and roosters are popular items to collect.

 Color themes can be picked up from the fowl themselves; black, white, yellow and red.
 Look to the background design for additional colors or try light blues or greens.

 Use colors from your favorites foods, red, green or yellow.
 Balance the color with white or cream tones.

 Red and white kitchen accessories blend with cherry, apple or strawberry or other red fruit kitchen themes.